casthub/docs/en/automation-cards.md

 </code-block>
 </code-group>

 Given the wide range of integrated services in the CastHub Ecosystem, you can achieve a lot of interesting and complex operations with Actions.
-You can read about usage further in the [Actions](/automation-cards/actions) documentation.
+You can read about usage further in the <docs-link path="/automation-cards/actions">Actions</docs-link> documentation.

 ## Name